OlivierLaflamme/Auditing-Vulnerabilities/README.md

 3. WAF section is shit.
 4. "Understanding SSRF" format isnt compliant with other documents - shit formatting
 5. SSRF Bypassing needs to add / fix php and python
+6. ADD WAF and CSRF Reference material and linkes i find smart and useful